Readings from Ecology and Management of Eastern Oregon Forests, plus links to additional resources

 - March 10 Webinar Recording (The captions for this webinar were auto-generated and require editing.)

 March 17: Fire on the Landscape

-- Era of Megafires.
+- Why wildfires have gotten worse — and what we can do about it.
 14 minute video of Dr. Paul Hessberg’s insights into why our forests are experiencing larger, more extreme fires.

 - A Land Manager’s Guide for Creating Fire Resistant Forests.
 Great advice on what you can do to reduce risk of intense wildfire on your forested property.

 - March 17 Webinar Recording (The captions for this webinar were auto-generated and require editing.)

 - Read chapter 7 in Ecology and Management of Eastern Oregon Forests

 - Why Trees Die.
 Brief overview of common tree mortality issues, and what you can do to improve tree health.

 - Abiotic Injuries to Forest Trees.
 Overview of how extremes in weather, soil, and human activity can damage or kills trees.
 Free download.

 - Managing Insects and Diseases of Oregon Conifers (EM 8980).
 The go-to reference for what to do when insects, fungi, parasitic plants, or other pathogens threaten trees.
 Free download or $18 for the spiral-bound full-color manual.